 We all know about The Ordinary skincare brand, if you haven’t heard about them, mehn!!! have you been living under the cave?
 DECIEM is the parent company of The Ordinary (based in Canada) and the biggest seller so far in the industry with quality skincare products and you know what?
 The Ordinary skincare products are ridiculously cheap.
 Infact they are known for the affordable prices of their skincare line.
 The Ordinary brand broke the record of balancing the equation between inexpensive and quality skincare products.

 But before we go into the review, let’s know what niacinamide really is and its benefits to the skin

 Niacinamide is also known as nicotinamide, vitamin B3 or nicotinic acid.
-It’s a water soluble-vitamine and doesn’t dissolve in water, that’s why you’ll only see niacinamide in oil-free (water-based) moisturizers and serums.
+It’s a water soluble-vitamin and doesn’t dissolve in oil, that’s why you’ll only see niacinamide in oil-free (water-based) moisturizers and serums.
 Which is perfect for those who hates oil-based skincare topicals especially individuals with oily skin type.

 What’s Niacinamide Benefits To The Skin?

 The core benefits of niacinamide to the skin is regulating excessive oil production, reduce redness (blotchiness), shrinking large visible-pores and getting rid of nasty looking blemishes which in turn improves overall skin tone and texture.

 Niacinamide readily penetrates deeply into the skin to deliver its potentials, it’s one of the most stable active-vitamin in skincare, with a pH around neutral.
 It’s non-acidic and non-irritating which is perfect for individuals with sensitive unlike L-ascorbic acid form of vitamin C and retinol.

 The Ordinary niacinamide serum contains 10% niacinamide and 1% zinc.